Area code 242

 Area code 242 is the telephone area code in the North American Numbering Plan (NANP) for The Bahamas.
-Area code 242 translates to the letter sequence BHA on an alpha-numeric keypad.
-The numbering plan area (NPA) was created in a split of area code 809, which was originally assigned to the Bahamas and many of the Caribbean islands.
-A permissive dialing period was in effect from October 1, 1996, to March 31, 1997.
+The area code was created on October 1, 1996, in a split of the Caribbean numbering plan area (NPA) with area code 809.
+A permissive dialing period allowed the use of area code 809 until March 31, 1997.

 When in The Bahamas, only the seven-digit number is required for local calls, but to call the Bahamas from other countries within the North American Numbering Plan, e.g., the United States, and Canada, the local number is prefixed with 1 and 242.

+242 spells BHA, an abbreviation of Bahamas on the alphanumeric telephone keypad.